Assistant Professor, Non-Tenure Track

 Commensurate with qualifications.
-Competitive with national Human Sciences financial planning programs.
+Competitive with financial planning programs in Human Science.

-- The current undergraduate and graduate student enrollment is approximately 190 and 40, respectively.
+Current undergraduate and graduate student enrollment is approximately 220 and 20, respectively.

-- The College of Human Environmental Sciences is comprised of five departments: Personal Financial Planning, Architectural Studies, Human Nutrition and Exercise Physiology, Human Development and Family Science, Textiles and Apparel Management; and the School of Social Work.
+The College of Human Environmental Sciences is comprised of five units: Personal Financial Planning, Architectural Studies, Human Nutrition and Foods, Human Development and Family Studies, Textiles and Apparel Management, and the School of Social Work.

-- The University of Missouri is the flagship, comprehensive campus of the University of Missouri system with membership in the Association of American Universities (since 1908).
-The Columbia campus is a land-grant, state-supported, multi-purpose university of approximately 32,000 students offering a wide variety of academic, cultural, and athletic activities.
-Please see http://missouri.edu/about/.
+The University of Missouri is the flagship, comprehensive campus of the University of Missouri system.
+The Columbia campus is a land-grant, state-supported, multi-purpose university of approximately 33,000 students offering a wide variety of academic, cultural, and athletic activities.

-- Columbia, Missouri is a regional center for health care and financial services surrounded by a large, mostly rural population.
+Columbia, MO is a regional center for health care and financial services surrounded by a large rural population.
 Recognized for its high quality of life in national media, Columbia is a community of approximately 120,000 with a wide-range of activities and opportunities.
-It is located in central Missouri, approximately two-hours from either St. Louis or Kansas City.

 University of Missouri